 Mountain Biking at Lake Atitlán is all about incredible views and timeless Mayan culture.
-Steep and rugged – this enormous crater lake is quite possibly one of the most beautiful and difficult places to ride in Guatemala.
+Steep and rugged – this enormous crater lake is hidden mountain bike gem.

 More than single destination – Lake Atitlán is a region of deep canyons, towering volcanoes and rich Mayan culture.
-Many travelers find themselves coming for a a day or two but stay for much longer with so much to explore.
+With so much to explore many travelers find themselves coming for a a day or two but end up staying for much longer.

 Towns and Villages for Mountain Biking at Lake Atitlán